A VERY Serious & VERY Real Compulsion

 - Diseases Exposure – Pests like rats and cockroaches can infest a hoarded home increasing the chance of infecting people with diseases.

 - Mold Growth– The combination of water damage and organic material is the perfect recipe for mold growth.
 Hoarders also have difficulty throwing away food which can result in mold infestation.
 Mold can cause respiratory and other health problems, especially for those with allergies.
+If you hoarding conditions have covered up an underlying mold problem, contact a mold removal professional in South Jersey to help.

 - Diminished Air quality – Clutter brings dust, odors, and ammonia from decaying waste products.
-These can cause serious air quality issues in the hoarder’s home.
+These can cause serious air quality issues in the hoarder’s New Jersey home.
 It may be difficult to breathe and respiratory problems may develop for people and pets.

 - Structural integrity – Over time, hoarding can cause damage to the building itself due to the overwhelming weight of the excessive contents hoarders put in them.